-When you are starting a business, there are a lot of things to stay on top of, from marketing and finding new clients to building a website and establishing your digital presence.
+When you are starting a small business in Malaysia, there are a lot of things to stay on top of, from marketing and finding new clients to building a website and establishing your digital presence.

 But there’s one element that you want to stay on top of from the very beginning—and that’s your business budget.